junxit/us-congress-bills-115/derived/amendments.md

 ### 7 U.S.C. § 1733

-> in paragraph (2), by striking “commodity” and inserting “agricultural commodity or use of the food procured outside of the United States, food vouchers, or cash transfers for food” after “commodity”.
+> in paragraph (2), by striking “commodity” and inserting “agricultural commodity or use of the food procured outside of the United States, food vouchers, or cash transfers for food”.

 | | |
 |---|---|